Jerby-Lab/HGSC_SpatialPerturbational/Tables/README.md

-This directory contains resulting Tables S1-7 associated with this study after running the code within _Code_.
+This is the output directory for the resulting Tables S1-7 associated with this study.
+Excel files will appear after running the code within _Code_.